 What exactly is freeze dried fruit?

-Using a blast freeze vacuum chamber, fruits are firstly frozen to -40 °C. Then with the surrounding pressure slowly lowering, the frozen components undergo a chemical change from solid to gas.
+In contrast to regular dried fruits (like sultanas, dates, dried mango etc) freeze-dried fruits are firstly frozen to -40 °C using a blast freeze vacuum chamber.
+Then with the surrounding pressure slowly lowering, the frozen components undergo a chemical change from solid to gas.
 It takes a whole week to complete and the final products are stored completely airtight to preserve them.

 This process is a unique form of food preservation as it protects the cell structure and shape with no major loss in fruit volume.
 The low temperature also helps lessen nutrient losses, which are often seen in air or oven dried processing..